Don’t Sweat The Small Stuff (1997) is a simple self-help book sharing a deep philosophical take on life.

 Your Thoughts Are Your Reality

 Our lives are a reflection of our thoughts.

 And if we can change our thoughts.

-Don’t Sweat the Small Stuff has some content overlap with The Power of Now when it encourages the readers to focus on the present and to “live in the moment” instead of worrying of what might happen in the future.
+Don’t Sweat the Small Stuff has some content overlap with The Power of Now when it encourages the readers to focus on the present and to “live in the moment” instead of worrying about what might happen in the future.

 The present is the only time that exists: cherish it